isomerpages/nparks-skyrise/_resources/Frequently Asked Questions.md

 </b></font>
 </label>
     <div>
       <p>Correct installation of a green roof will not have any adverse effect on the waterproofing.
-The additional layers of a green roof can protect the roofing membrane from UV rays, extreme temperature fluctuations and puncture.
-The reduced stress can double the serviceable life of the waterproofing.
+In fact, the additional layers of a green roof can protect the roofing membrane from UV rays, extreme temperature fluctuations and rain.
+This reduced stress can double the serviceable life of the waterproofing.
 </p>
          </div>
 </li>